Ratismal/bshift/readme.md

 ## Considerations

 - bshift will only accept wave (.wav) files
-- you should ensure your wave file's beginning is trimmed (no dead space)
+- you should ensure your wave file's beginning is trimmed (no dead space) or you use the `--trim` flag
 - you should ensure that BPM provided is accurate